ansible/awx/docs/docsite/rst/userguide/job_templates.rst

 If you use the ``scan_facts.yml`` playbook with use fact cache, ensure that your OS is supported:

 - |rhel| 5, 6, & 7
-- Ubuntu 16.04 (Support for Unbuntu is deprecated and will be removed in a future release)
 - OEL 6 & 7
 - SLES 11 & 12
 - Debian 6, 7, 8